quairkit.qinfo.qinfo

 Returns:

 The von Neumann entropy of the input quantum state.
+Returns a scalar for single states, or a tensor for batched states.

 Return type: